-Although it's tempting to reach for comfort food during stressful times, foods and drinks that may make you feel better in the moment can actually cause more stress on the body, Keri Glassman, MS, RD, CDN of Nutritious Life explains.
+Nutrition is intrinsic to maintaining proper physical and mental health.
+Although it's tempting to reach for comfort food during stressful times, foods and drinks that may make you feel better in the moment can actually cause more stress on the body, Keri Glassman, founder and CEO of Nutritious Life, explains.
 She suggests avoiding overly processed foods that contain large amounts of sugar and salt, highly caffeinated drinks like coffee and soda, and alcohol, especially when you're already feeling stressed out, as they can increase the production of cortisol (a stress hormone) and cause unnecessary strain on the body while digesting and metabolizing.

-"The quality of the choices you make in regards to the foods you eat will absolutely determine the quality of your energy, your health, and your body's ability to ward off stress," Gioffre states.
-In order to fuel your body with what it needs to fight free-radicals and acidity caused by stress, there are a few foods that both Gioffre and Glassman recommend you incorporate into your diet.
+"The quality of the choices you make in regards to the foods you eat will absolutely determine the quality of your energy, your health, and your body's ability to ward off stress," according to Dr. Daryl Gioffre, celebrity nutritionist and author.
+In order to fuel your body with what it needs to fight free-radicals caused by stress, there are a few foods that both Gioffre and Glassman recommend you incorporate into your diet.

 Grass-Fed Roast Beef

-The Recipe: Not only does this salad contain avocados, it's also packed with yummy blood orange slices and romaine lettuce for another dose of minerals and folate for stress relief.
+The Recipe: Not only does this WuHaus salad contain avocados, but it's also packed with yummy blood orange slices and romaine lettuce for another dose of minerals and folate for stress relief.
 Toss together lettuce, blood orange slices, avocado, fennel, garbanzo beans, and pumpkin seeds then top with a healthy homemade dressing.